LED Light Therapy After Microneedling: A Perfect Pairing

 Chromophores in the skin absorb photons that cause alterations in the skins biophysiology that stimulates and generates a change in cell proliferation, inflammation and collagen production.
 These affects include an increase in ATP, modulation of reactive oxidative species, increased collagen, increase microcirculation, and blood flow.
 The use of red LED light therapy has been shown to activate FGF, increase collagen type I and reduce matrix metalloproteinase (MMP -1).
 The increase in fibroblasts supports the increase in collagenesis.

-To see a practitioner testimonial about the benefits of light therapy used in combination with microneedling, click here to visit our YouTube channel.
+Watch a practitioner testimonial about the Benefits of Light Therapy used in combination with Microneedling:

 Author Pam Cushing is a registered nurse with more than 35 years of experience in emergency medicine.
 She has worked in the field of aesthetics for more than 15 years, full-time for the last five years.
 Cushing holds a degree at the master’s level, with commendation, as well as a post-graduate diploma in aesthetic medicine, with merit.
 She is an independent nurse prescriber in the United Kingdom.
 Cushing is a consultant educator for a couple of companies educating in injectables, skin resurfacing and chemical peel, microneedling, and LED Light Therapy.
 She thrives on being able to educate, motivate, and encourage others to grow and develop professionally.
 She is passionate about skin health and the benefits of aesthetics in improving the confidence and quality of lives.
 Cushing believes our key role is to educate the consumer on appropriate treatment modalities with the focus on maintaining skin health.